nnnnicholas/linuxshit/Readme.md

-You ever want to `ls` just the filenames?
+You ever want to `ls` a vertical list of just the filenames, without all the stuff `ls -la` prints?

 # Install
 1. rename listFilenames.sh to the name you'd like for the command.
 For example lsf.